- Project S.O.A.R.

 “Expanding accessibility to the arts in Hollywood is central to the Council’s mission,” said David Warren, Chair of the Board of Trustees.
 “We are looking to the next 30 years and how we can help the community engage with the changing landscape of Hollywood.”

-Event sponsors as of this date are Live Nation, Hollywood Palladium, Associated Television International, Hollywood History Museum, Tito’s Vodka, Stella Artois and Walt Disney Studios.
-Kevin Weiler of Talent Plan is producing the ceremony that is expecting more than 600 art enthusiasts and community members to fete these organizations for their demonstrated commitment to the arts and their enrichment of Hollywood’s distinct cultural inheritance.
+Event sponsors were Live Nation, Hollywood Palladium, Associated Television International, Siren Studios, Allegro Entertainment, Hollywood History Museum, Palladium Residencies, Paramount Pictures, Trailer Park, Tito’s Vodka, Stella Artois, Banc of California, Walt Disney Studios, Hollywood Forever, Citizen M Hotels, Lefrak Organization, Avison Young, and Proper Parking.
+Kevin Weiler of Talent Plan produced the ceremony with hundreds of art enthusiasts and community members gathering together to fete these organizations for their demonstrated commitment to the arts and their enrichment of Hollywood’s distinct cultural inheritance.

-The Hollywood Arts Council 30th Annual Charlie Awards Gala is on Thursday, April 21st at 7:00 PM at the historic Hollywood Palladium.
-The event is open to the public.
-Tickets are $150 each and include light bites, entertainment and hosted bar.
-To purchase tickets or for more information call (323) 462-2355 or visit www.hollywoodartscouncil.org.
+The Hollywood Arts Council 30th Annual Charlie Awards Gala was on Thursday, April 21st at 7:00 PM at the historic Hollywood Palladium.
+The event was open to the public.
+Tickets were $150 each and include light bites, entertainment and hosted bar.